OfficialLambdax/_storageS-UDF/README.md

 Its a combination of the Assign/Eval and Object method to counter the Memory leak.

 Pros
-- Fast when writing or reading small and Very fast on large Data sets.
+- Fast when writing or reading small and Very fast on large Data sets
+- The method does not get slower with the increase of storages
 - Storages that get destroyed are reused by new storages.
 Aka new storages are only created when no other can currently be reused.

 Cons
 - Slower then the Original Assign/Eval Method.
-- The method gets slower with the increase of storages
 - Leaks to memory, but only if a storage is created when no other can be reused.